noPerfection/service/README.md

 `entrypoint` packages, starts all three in one process, and then waits for all of them together.

-Keep this example on TCP or in-process endpoints.
+Keep this example on TCP.
 If you switch the proxies to `tmp/...` IPC, they also need `start-command`, and then the topology manager may try to launch the same proxy apps that `cmd/demo` already started in this process.
 Depending on startup order and manager probes, the extra launch may be